jwds1978/jwds1978.github.io/_posts/2017-03-30-how-to-blog.md

     text: Twitter
     title: Twitter
 tags:
-  - Business
-  - Career
-  - Finance
   - "How to"
-  - Law
-  - "Social Media"
   - Writing
 title: "How to Blog"
 ---

 <h3 id="trying-to-learn-how-to-blog">
-  Trying To Learn How To Blog?
+  Trying to Learn How to Blog?
 </h3>
 <h6>
   Then you've come to the right place.